Trump shuts down voter fraud commission, citing 'endless legal battles'

 Related: Trump's voter fraud panel has gone dark.
 Members don't know why.

-The president didn't say why the Department of Homeland Security would continue the commission's work.
-But it has already been investigating allegations of Russian tampering with voter registration systems in at least 20 states.
+Homeland Security has already been investigating allegations of Russian tampering with voter registration systems in at least 20 states.

 From the beginning, the commission has been heavily criticized for seeking massive amounts of voter data from every state.
 Many states have refused to cooperate.